There are numerous procedural errors that the police can make in a drink driving matter.

-Most of the time the breath procedure is carried out properly, the mistakes come when the police have the option of giving a blood or urine test.
+Most of the time the breath procedure is carried out properly, the mistakes normally arise when the police have to deal with a blood or urine test.

 The first thing to check with the breath test is that the 2 readings are within 15% of each other.
 If they are not then that is an indication that the machine is not working properly.
 The modern machines should alert the operator if the 2 readings are more than 15% apart.

 When the reading is between 40 and 50 mgs in breath then the police have to offer a blood or urine test.
 It is up to the police to decide which and they normally go for blood.* (Note that this is due to change shortly.)